Alexis Ren Wears Just A Thong Bikini Bottom In Sexy New Pic

 Alexis Ren shared her sixth Instagram post of the month today, and it was a multi-part photo set with a video at the end.
-She kicked it off with an eye-catching snap that likely caught many of her 13.9 million fans’ attention, and it was of her wearing nothing but a pair of thong bikini bottoms.
+She kicked it off with an eye-catching snap that likely caught the attention of many of her 13.9 million fans, and it featured her wearing nothing but a pair of thong bikini bottoms.

-The model stood with her back facing the camera and posed with both of her hands on her head.
-She stood in shallow and rocky waters and her derrière was hard to miss.
+The model stood with her back facing the camera, and she posed with both hands on her head.
+She stood in shallow water and her derrière was hard to miss.

 Her bottoms were a dark purple color and had a very low-waisted fit.
 She wore her hair down and brushed behind her back, and a hint of her sideboob peeked through.

-The photo was taken on a sunny day with large, puffy white clouds.
+The photo was taken on a sunny day with large, puffy white clouds in the sky.
 Even so, Alexis was photographed standing in the shadows.
 Her dark figure contrasted to the bright backdrop and her tiny hips and slender legs were hard to miss.

-Behind her was what looked like a small swimming hole, and on the other side of the river, were well-manicured lawn with tropical-looking plants.
+In front of her was what looked like a small swimming hole, and on the other side of the river was grass and other flora.

-There were four more photos and one video in the set, all seemingly unrelated but chronicling her most recent weeks.
+There were four more photos and one video in the set, all seemingly unrelated but chronicling her life in recent weeks.

-The video seemed to be from the same location as Alexis was seen wading in the water as she smiled widely.
+The video seemed to be from the same location where Alexis was seen wading in the water as she smiled widely.
 She managed to censor her bare chest with her hand and appeared to be having a blast.
 Her hair was completely drenched and she brushed it behind her shoulders.

 The update has been liked over 389,000 times in the first hour since it was posted, and the comments section was packed with compliments from her admiring followers.